rgeraldes24/qrysm/CONTRIBUTING.md

 ### Part-Time Contributors

-Anyone can become a part-time contributor and help out on implementing Ethereum consensus.
+Anyone can become a part-time contributor and help out on implementing Zond consensus.
 The responsibilities of a part-time contributor include:

 -   Engaging in Gitter conversations, asking the questions on how to begin contributing to the project
 -   Opening up GitHub issues to express interest in code to implement